ritul-ui/IRCTC-clone-React/README.md

 In this project I have implemented react-slick carousel.
+Also, implemented firebase authentication using google firestore database.
+Also created global Context to pass data to components using Authprovider.